opencv/opencv/modules/imgproc/doc/geometric_transformations.rst

 :math:`(x,y)` in
 :math:`map_1` , or
-fixed-point maps created by using
+fixed-point maps created by using :cpp:func:`convertMaps` .
-:func:`convertMaps` .
 The reason you might want to convert from floating to fixed-point representations of a map is that they can yield much faster (~2x) remapping operations.
 In the converted case, :math:`map_1` contains pairs ``(cvFloor(x), cvFloor(y))`` and :math:`map_2` contains indices in a table of interpolation coefficients.